-We continue to make substantial investments in research and development because we believe the infrastructure engineering software market presents compelling opportunities for the application of new technologies that advance our current solutions.
+We continuously make substantial investments in research and development because we believe the infrastructure engineering software market presents compelling opportunities for the application of new technologies that advance our current solutions.
 Our research and development roadmap balances technology advances and new offerings with continuous enhancements to existing offerings.
 Our allocation of research and development resources is guided by management-established priorities, input from product managers, and user and sales force feedback.

 We had approximately 1,500 colleagues engaged globally in software research and development as of December 31, 2019.
 Each of our product advancement groups for Design Integration, Project Delivery, Asset and Network Performance, and Digital Cities have research and development resources and responsibilities.
-Our iTwin Services group consists of over 275 colleagues and is entirely devoted to the rapid development of new and incremental cloud-native services for infrastructure digital twins.
+Our iTwin Services group consists of over 275 colleagues and is entirely devoted to the rapid development of new and incremental cloudnative services for infrastructure digital twins.
 Our separate Chief Technology Office assesses the potential of new software technologies and sources.

 As part of our resource allocation process, we also conduct a cost-benefit analysis of acquiring available technology in the marketplace versus developing our own solutions.
-Our Portfolio Development office, in addition to pursuing appropriate acquisitions and digital-integrator startups, allocates funding for internal "acceleration" projects, to "make" rather than "buy."
+Our Portfolio Development office, in addition to pursuing appropriate acquisitions and digital-integrator startups, allocates funding for internal "acceleration" projects, to "make" rather than "buy".
 Each such project is staffed with colleagues dedicated to the "intrapreneurial" incubation of a new offering, which is brought back to its respective sponsoring product advancement group after market introduction.

-For the years ended December 31, 2017, 2018, and 2019, and for the six months ended June 30, 2020, our research and development spending was \$151.2 million, \$175.0 million, \$183.6 million, and \$89.4 million, respectively, and as a percentage of total revenues was 24.0%, 25.3%, 24.9%, and 23.6%, respectively.
+For the years ended December 31, 2017, 2018, and 2019, our research and development spending was \$151.2 million, \$175.0 million, and \$183.6 million, respectively, and as a percentage of total revenues was 24.0%, 25.3%, and 24.9%, respectively.